darius-all-new/data-pipeline-experiments-frontend/README.md

 Two repos make up the standard project providing an end-to-end pipeline going from a Raspberry Pi to a React-based frontend interface.

-This is a frontend repo and contains a simple interface with numerical displays and line graphs (single parameter).
+This is the frontend repo and contains a simple interface with numerical displays and line graphs (single parameter).

 For the backend scripts see the [scripts repo](https://github.com/darius-all-new/data-pipeline-experiments-scripts).